Otto Kerner Jr.: Early life

-Kerner was born in Chicago, Illinois, on August 15, 1908, the son of Rosalie [née Chmelíková] (1885-1979) and Otto Kerner, Sr. (1884–1952).
+Kerner was born in Chicago, Illinois, on August 15, 1908, the son of Rosalie [née Chmelíková] (1885–1979) and Otto Kerner Sr. (1884–1952).
 His father, born in Chicago to Czech immigrants from Ronov nad Doubravou and Hrazánky, served as Illinois Attorney General and a judge of the United States Court of Appeals for the Seventh Circuit.
 His mother was born in Lišov and came to America with her parents and sisters.
 Born into the Czech community of Chicago, he was named after his father.

 After graduating with an Artium Baccalaureus degree from Brown University in 1930, Kerner attended Trinity College, Cambridge in England from 1930 to 1931.
-In 1934, he received a Juris Doctor from Northwestern University School of Law in Chicago and was admitted to the Illinois bar.
+In 1934, he received a Bachelor of Laws from Northwestern University School of Law in Chicago and was admitted to the Illinois bar.
 On October 20, 1934, he married Helena Cermak, daughter of the late Anton Cermak, who had been mayor of Chicago before he was shot and mortally wounded in Miami, Florida, in 1933 by Giuseppe Zangara in what may have been an attempt on the life of president-elect Franklin D. Roosevelt.

 Kerner joined the 33rd Division of the Illinois National Guard in 1934 and because of his time in the National Guard he was quickly granted a commission when the Second World War broke out.
-In 1942, he entered active duty in World War II, serving as a field artillery officer in the 9th Infantry Division of the United States Army in North Africa and Italy and in 32nd Infantry Division in the Pacific.
+In 1942, he entered active duty in World War II, serving as a field artillery officer in the 9th Infantry Division of the United States Army in North Africa and Italy and in the 32nd Infantry Division in the Pacific.
 He was awarded the Bronze Star Medal for merit and the Soldier's Medal for rescuing a drowning soldier off the coast of Sicily.
 He was released from active duty in 1946 as a lieutenant colonel and rejoined the Illinois National Guard.
 In the 33rd Division, Kerner was promoted to the rank of colonel in the Illinois Army National Guard that same year and to brigadier general in 1951.
 He retired from the Army National Guard in 1954 as a major general.
 During his time in the Army, Kerner deeply impressed his commanding officer at the time, Jacob Arvey, who was also the leader of the Cook County Democratic party.
 This friendship proved beneficial to Kerner as it garnered him much support from local politicians, notably Richard J. Daley, who supported Kerner as a Democratic nominee.